-In general, the FDA requires the successful completion of two pivotal trials to support approval of a BLA, but in certain circumstances, will approve a BLA based on only one pivotal trial.
-Our ability to submit and obtain approval of a BLA is ultimately an FDA review decision, which will be dependent upon the data available at such time, and the available data may not be sufficiently robust from a safety and/or efficacy perspective to support the submission or approval of a BLA.
-For example, there is no assurance that data obtained at the completion of any of our clinical trials, including the ongoing CARBON clinical trial or ongoing CLIMB THAL-111 and CLIMB SCD-121 clinical trials will indicate clinically meaningful benefit or support submission of a BLA, or will be sufficiently robust from a safety and/or efficacy perspective to support either conditional approval or full approval.
-Depending on the outcome of these ongoing clinical trials, the FDA may require that we conduct additional or larger pivotal trials before we can submit or obtain approval of a BLA.
+In general, the FDA requires the successful completion of two pivotal trials to support approval of a BLA, but in certain circumstances, will approve a BLA based on only one pivotal trial; and our ability to submit and obtain approval of a BLA is ultimately an FDA review decision, which will be dependent upon the data available at such time, and the available data may not be sufficiently robust from a safety and/or efficacy perspective to support the submission or approval of a BLA.
+For example, there is no assurance that data obtained at the completion of any of our clinical trials, including for our ongoing wholly-owned product candidates, including CTX110 and CTX130, will indicate clinically meaningful benefit or support submission of a BLA, or will be sufficiently robust from a safety and/or efficacy perspective to support either accelerated or conditional approval or full approval.
+Moreover, there is no assurance that the data obtained to date in the ongoing CLIMB-111 and CLIMB-121 clinical trials of exa-cel and being submitted to the FDA on a rolling basis will be sufficiently robust from a safety and/or efficacy perspective to support either accelerated or conditional approval or full approval of a BLA.
+Depending on the outcome of these ongoing clinical trials, and robustness of the data submitted, once submitted, the FDA may require that we conduct additional or larger pivotal trials before we can submit or obtain approval of a BLA.
 Furthermore, if any undesirable or unacceptable side effects, unexpected characteristics or other serious adverse events occur, and if we are unable to demonstrate such adverse events were caused by factors other than our product candidate, the FDA, EMA or other comparable health regulatory authorities could suspend our clinical trial until we are able to gather sufficient information or order us to cease further clinical studies of our product candidate.
 If this were to occur this would likely result in delays in our ability to submit a BLA for regulatory approval.
+We may f